Laschenberg/Portfolio/README.md

 All the writing in this document is mine.
 I recieved feedback from professor Vera Kazacova for this draft.

+### The Market Cellar Bean-Off(2024):

+While this is not a coding project, I thought that it was important to include here.
+This is a board game that I designed in 2024 specifically to be published in one of Knox College's literary magazines, the Cellar Door.
+This game can be played with relatively common components and a sheet of scratch paper.
+It is a dice-drafting roll-and-write game, and, depending on the number and familiarity of the players of the game, can be played relatively quickly.

+This game went through multiple playtests with varied player-counts before I submitted it, and, after submission, it went through an additional workshop with the editors of the magazine.
+However, at the end of the day, all of the ideas, text, and images in this game are fully my own.

 ### Mixed Signals Simulator(February 2022):

 This is a C project that I worked on in my own time.
 The code has some structures in it designed with the possibility of paralelization in mind, but the problem never grew to a size where parallelization was necessary.
 This project was a basic simulation of random players placing stones in a game I am developing called Mixed Signals, and the 28 statistics I collect are various goals for player-stone patterns that I was testing for how difficult they would be to attain.